mikkom/angular2-training/spa-intro/README.md

 ---

-# Angular 1
+# React

+- JavaScript library for building user interfaces
+- Released by Facebook in 2013
-- MVC framework with dependency injection
+- Provides only the V in MVC
-- Emphasis on testability (decouples DOM manipulation from app logic)
+- Emphasis on declarative UI, view is a function of the state
-- Two-way data binding
+- One-way data binding

----

-# Angular 2

-- Universal apps
-- Web workers
-- Migration from 1
-- Any rendering target (browser, mobile, desktop)
+- Multiple rendering targets (browser, mobile, desktop)